nordnet/cordova-universal-links-plugin/README.md

 1. Get SSL certification for your domain name.
 2. Create `apple-app-site-association` file, containing your App ID and paths you want to handle.
-3. Sign it with SSL certificate.
-4. Upload `apple-app-site-association` file in the root of your website.
+3. Upload `apple-app-site-association` file in the root of your website.

 ##### Step 1